 Please note that the applicant is the person responsible for all costs associated with the application.

 To submit your application to Council either:

 Before your application can be formally lodged it will go through a check to ensure that all the information needed to make a decision on the consent is included.
-A Resource Management Act checklist (in 'related documents' at the bottom of this page) is available to help you check that all the information needed has been included with your application.
+A Resource Management Act checklist (in 'related documents') is available to help you check that all the information needed has been included with your application.

 The following list provides a summary of the main requirements for most consents:

 Please note that if your application does not include an adequate assessment of environmental effects or the information required by the District Plan, Council may reject your application and return it, outlining the further information required in order for it to be formally accepted.

 Once your application has been checked for completeness it will be lodged for technical review.
 You will receive a letter confirming that you application has been lodged.
 The processing ‘clock’ starts at this point.
 For more information see the Resource Consent Process page.

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.